 Since 2014, we’ve been providing industry knowledge, mentoring and creative enterprise training for young people; from workshops, courses, internships and work experience programmes.

-Our method is to focus on the individual, working out what they need to accomplish their aspirations and reach their full potential, whilst providing them with the right opportunities at the right time.
+Our method is to focus on the individual, working out what you need to accomplish your aspirations and reach your full potential, whilst providing you with the right opportunities at the right time.

 Do you have a creative idea that you want to take further?
 Do you want to gain experience in the creative industry?
 Or are you interested in becoming self-employed, but not sure where to start?

 Then get in touch and find out how we can help today!

 A collaboration of passionate creatives and industry experts.

 Lau is our Engagement Producer, which means she works to create strong and meaningful connections between Paper Arts, our local community and our Paper Collective.
 She is passionate about the Arts and inclusion, having jumped between various disciplines before settling in Theatre and live performance.